How To Heal From Trauma Without Therapy

 1. The quality or state of being aware : knowledge and understanding that something is happening or exists

-The first stage of working toward secure attachment is awareness.
+The first stage of trauma recovery is awareness.

 Awareness involves acknowledging and accepting the existence of trauma and its impact on your life.